 *We always recommend buying 2 just in case… and make sure it’s the KIT that comes with bolts!

 Step 1: Turn Off Water & Drain The Tank

 Start by turning your water supply line valve clockwise to turn off the water.
 Try to do this by hand to avoid breaking the valve.
 If it’s stuck, try spraying WD-40 or even olive oil to lube the connection (don’t remove the screw!)

-With the supply line is turned off, I flushed the toilet to get as much water out of the tank and bowl as possible.
-Since that didn’t get things totally dry, I broke out a sponge to sop up the extra water by hand.
+With the water off, flush the toilet to get as much water out of the tank and bowl as possible.
+Then use towels or a sponge to sop up the extra water by hand.
 And no, I won’t show you a picture of my hand in the toilet bowl.